Mohammed-Fareestha/Mohammed-Fareestha/README.md

 About mySelf 👨‍💻

-Hello all , I my-self Mohammed Fareestha B.tech Electronics and Communications Engineering from SRM Institute of Science and Technology , Love to write clean code and come up with solutions using software design patterns and Object Oriented Programming approaches whenever possible, Very much interested in full stack development and I am currently into MERN Stack and Looking forward to kick-start my career in an organization that gives me chance to prove my abilities and helps to develop my technical, interpersonal skills and achieving the vision of the organization
+Hello all, I'm Mohammed Fareestha, pursuing a B.Tech in Electronics and Communication Engineering at the SRM Institute of Science and Technology.
+I love to write clean code and to be able to come up with solutions using software design patterns and object-oriented programming approaches whenever and wherever possible
+I am currently into MERN Stack and Looking forward to kick-start my career in an organization that gives me chance to prove my abilities and helps to develop my technical, interpersonal skills and achieving the vision of the organization

 <!---